 - He makes soft but prominent noises, such as whimpering and sighing.

 - He is restless and irritated.
 He keeps moving his head in a swift side-to-side motion.

 Sometimes, you don’t have to wait for your baby to cry to feed him.
-All you need to do is watch out for these signs and feed him before he starts wailing for milk.
+Instead, you must watch out for these signs and feed him before he starts wailing for milk.

 Your friends and relatives may give you many suggestions about when and how to nurse your child.
-Too much information and unsolicited advice can confuse you.
-Here are some simple tips you need to keep in mind while nursing your baby to ensure that his hunger pangs are satisfied.
-The key point is you should keep it simple and do not overdo it when nursing your baby.
+Unfortunately, too much information and unsolicited advice can confuse you.
+Here are some simple tips while nursing your baby to ensure his hunger pangs are satisfied.
+The key point is you should keep it simple and not overdo it when nursing your baby.

 - Many new mothers follow a specific schedule while breastfeeding their babies.
 This is not needed.
 You need to nurse your baby on demand and not as per a particular schedule.
 Some babies may be happy to be fed once in 2 to 3 hours.
 On the other hand, the fussier ones need to latch on to their mothers’ breasts every 30 minutes.
 Watch out for the hunger signs in your baby and feed him accordingly.

 - Never feel guilty about not producing enough milk for your baby.
-Remember the simple rule – the more you nurse, the more milk you produce in your breast.
+Remember the simple rule – the more you nurse, the more milk you produce.
 It would help if you were happy and assured that you have enough milk to give your child during every feeding session.
 Breastfeeding not only satisfies your baby’s hunger; it forms a unique bond between you and your child.
 So, you need to be happy during this phase to nurture this bond.

 - Ensure that your newborn baby is fed once every 2 or 3 hours during the initial months.
 This will help your baby get into a pattern and make things easy for both of you in the long run.